 - Natural disasters (hurricane, tornado, fire)

-To meet the criteria for Post-Traumatic Stress Disorder (PTSD), the person may:
+To meet the criteria for Post-Traumatic Stress Disorder (PTSD) according to the DSM-5, the person may:

 - Directly experience the trauma